Federal Stafford Student Loan Program

 Further information about return of federal funds calculations can be obtained from the Financial Aid Office.

 Institutional refunds are determined on the date that add/drop or withdrawal forms are completed and processed in the Registrar’s Office.
 Refer to the appropriate class schedule for the specific refund schedule for each semester.
 All institutional charges (tuition, fees, and room and board) are refunded based on the tuition refund schedule.
 Please check the Student Accounts Services webpage for the Tuition Refund Schedule.

 Notification of Award– Students submitting applications and other supporting documentation are notified of aid awarded electronically or by mail.

 Changes in Financial Status– Students are responsible for reporting any change in family financial resources from extra income, gifts, or outside aid.
 If the additions reduce the financial need, the award may be reduced.
 Failure to report additional resources may result in total cancellation of all financial aid.
 If resources decrease, students may request additional funds.

 The college makes every effort to assist students in securing the financial aid they need to be successful in their studies and career goals, based on availability of funds.

-Employer Reimbursement —Students receiving reimbursement from their employers who apply for financial aid through the Free Application for Federal Student Aid (FAFSA) are required to notify the Financial Aid Office and submit documentation of the amounts to be received.
-Financial Aid awards may be reduced.
+Employer Reimbursement– Students receiving reimbursement from their employers who apply for financial aid through the Free Application for Federal Student Aid (FAFSA) are required to notify the Financial Aid Office and submit documentation of the amounts to be received.
+Employer reimbursement is considered estimated financial aid and financial aid awards may be reduced.